Raul Julia: Early life and education

 Julia was born March 9, 1940, in Floral Park (Hato Rey), a suburb of San Juan, to Raúl Juliá Sr., an electrical engineer who graduated from Trine University, and Olga Arcelay, a mezzo-soprano who sang in a church choir.
 He was the oldest of four brothers alongside sisters Maria Eugenia Juliá and Olga Maria Juliá.
 When Julia was 19 years old, his brother Rafa died in a car accident.
 Some relatives were also musicians, including his great-aunt María González, whom he credited as the inspiration behind his artistic career.
 The family was Catholic.
-His direct paternal line goes back to his great-great-grandfather, Francisco Juliá Brell, from Barcelona, Spain, who settled in Manati, Puerto Rico, in 1834.
+His direct paternal line goes back to his great-great-grandfather, Francisco Julià Brell, from Barcelona, Spain, who settled in Manati, Puerto Rico, in 1834.

 Raúl Juliá Sr. was the founder of La Cueva del Chicken Inn, a restaurant in San Juan.
-The building was originally a gas station and body shop before being remodeled after a similar restaurant in Madrid, Spain, called Las Cuevas de Luis Candelas, which is intended to mimic the structure of a gypsum cave.
+The building was originally a gas station and auto body shop before being remodeled after a similar restaurant in Madrid, Spain, called Las Cuevas de Luis Candelas, which is intended to mimic the structure of a gypsum cave.
 He claimed that he had brought pizza to Puerto Rico after hiring an Italian cook in New York City who could prepare pizza.
 The restaurant is also supposed to be the first to distribute chicken-in-a-basket in the archipelago, which Miriam Fitts helped him develop.

 Julia was enrolled in the Colegio Espíritu Santo in Hato Rey, a Catholic private school, where most of the personnel spoke exclusively English.
 There, he participated in his first play in first grade, interpreting the devil, with his performance earning him participation in all subsequent school plays.
 After witnessing Errol Flynn's performance in The Adventures of Robin Hood, he decided to pursue an acting career.

 During his childhood, Julia's family followed a strict Jesuit practice, often taking homeless children into their household.
 His mother received recognition from the Catholic University of Ponce for these efforts.

 By the seventh grade, Julia was able to speak English fluently and had gained interest in the works of William Shakespeare.
 Julia concluded his secondary education at Colegio San Ignacio de Loyola, where he would organize plays of Julius Caesar, Hamlet, King Lear, and The Tempest.
 Seeking to please his parents, he continued his education with a year at Fordham University, the well-known private Jesuit university in New York City, before returning home to enroll at the University of Puerto Rico, where, just like his father, he joined Phi Sigma Alpha fraternity.

 Julia continued acting in local plays and nightclubs as he earned a bachelor of arts degree.
 Julia eventually realized that he had no interest in pursuing the law career favored by his parents, choosing to act full-time despite having doubts that he could sustain himself working as an actor.
+His parents did not support this decision.